07 August 2006

 Many people argue against the minimum wage by pointing to the fact that the vast majority of people making minimum wage are not trying to support families on that wage.
 I will not waste time making that argument.
 My main reason for that is that it is irrelevant.
 Having come to the conclusion that the market is the best determiner of wage (just as it is for salary), I do not want to employ an argument which still leaves open the possibility that Congress is a better determiner of an acceptable minimum wage than the market is.

 My argument against congressional determination of a minimum wage is three-fold.
 First, as I’ve already pointed out, the market does a good job of setting executives’ salaries, as Dorgan himself recognizes; and this ought to be taken as evidence that the market can also set a minimum hourly wage.
 Second, such legislation actually puts out of work the very people Congress pretends to want to help.
-Third, the reason that, once Congress sets a minimum hourly wage, the reason it doesn’t keep pace with executive salary is inflation, not corporate greed (or whatever other evil monster some prehensile politician wants to blame).
+Third, the reason that, once Congress sets a minimum hourly wage, it doesn’t keep pace with executive salary is inflation, not corporate greed (or whatever other evil monster some prehensile politician wants to blame).

 The first reason is that people who actually work for minimum wage (as well as, possibly, some who work for more than minimum wage) will work less; this means that, while their wage will increase, their actual income will decrease.
 Now, how can this be?
 Get your calculator handy: we have some math to do.Let’s imagine a business, any business.
 Let’s assume that in this business there are five controllable costs, v, w, x, y, and z.
 In our case, w represents labor, including executive salaries.
 (Non-controllable costs vary from business to business, so we won’t take them up here.
 If our make-believe business were a construction company lumber might be one of the other controllable costs.)